Revised September 8, 2003 (E and H field depiction made in-phase in time dimension due

 This explanation attempts to go beyond the elementary treatments, while at the same time keeping the mathematics a notch simpler than the more advanced treatments of fields.
 This article will attempt to give the reader a better feel for how electromagnetic fields behave to provide propagated radio signals.

 A knowledge of trigonometry, calculus and vectors is assumed as well as a fairly good background in Electrical Engineering.
-A more qualitative explanation can be found on the next page.

 |The whole is the summation of its parts: